The Journal publishes, with no charges, original scientific articles, reviews, opinion and

 Original and Review papers

-Submitted manuscripts to be formatted in A4 with 2.5 cm margins and justified text, font Times New Roman, 12pt, double spaced, not exceeding 2MB.
+Submitted manuscripts to be formatted in A4 with 2.5 cm margins and justified text, font Times New Roman, 12pt, double spaced.
 All pages (except the first one – title) must be numbered on the right hand corner.
 Capital letters to be used only if the words are correctly spelled with capital.
 Manuscripts written in capital letters will not be accepted.
 Words in Latin must appear in italic type-face (incl. genus and species names).
 Complete scientific names (genus, species and author) are to be used the first time they appear in the text, abbreviating the generic name subsequently (unless this could be a source of confusion) and not citing the author.
 Author’s names should be cited according Brummitt & Powell (1992) “Authors of Plant Names” or according to the IPNI website (www.ipni.org).

 First page – must include the title, authors, institutes, financial support, address of corresponding author and abbreviated title.
 The title has to be concise nd objective, expressing the general idea of the contents.
 Title should appear in bold with capital letters only where needed.Second page – must have Abstract (including title in English), Resumo (including title in Portuguese or Spanish) and key words (up to five, in English, Portuguese or Spanish, in alphabetic order).
 Abstracts and Resumos must contain up to 200 words.